bhlshrf/ProjectOne/README.md

 1 - Android app for both advertisers (to publish and manage the services and offers) and clients (to search and request the services and offers)

-2 - RESTful API for back end, implements using ASP.NET Api 2 with C#.
+2 - RESTful API for backend operations, implements using ASP.NET Api 2 with C# and EntityFramework.

 # Workflow: